askonube/IR-Network-Slowdowns/README.md

 ### Findings

-After observing failed connection requests from a suspected host (10.0.0.137) in chronological order, I noticed a port scan was taking place due to the sequential order of the ports.
+After observing failed connection requests from a suspected host (10.0.0.137) in chronological order, we noticed a port scan was taking place due to the sequential order of the ports.
 There were several port scans being conducted.

 ```kql
 let IPinQuestion = "10.0.0.137";